Omar-p/learning-notes/aws/aws.md

   - Create RDS inside EB environment in Test or DEV environment only.

   - <b>Outside</b>
-    - we will have to mannually add rds connection env vars to the environment.
+    - we will have to manually add rds connection env vars to the environment.
     - data lifecycle is not tied to the environment lifecycle.
-  - How to decouple exisiting RDS within EB from EB Environment.
+  - How to decouple existing RDS within EB from EB Environment.
     - Create an RDS snapshot
     - 'Enable Delete Protection' on the RDS instance
     - Create a new EB Environment within the same app
     - Ensure new environment can connect to the RDS instance
-    - Terminated the old environment - this will try and terminate the RDS instance but it will fail due to delete protection
+    - Terminated the old environment - this will try and terminate the RDS instance, but it will fail due to delete protection
     - Locate DELETE_FAILED Stack, manually delete and pick 'retain' for the RDS instance

 - EB Extensions: